 Limitations on the liability of members or limited partners for the obligations of a limited liability company or limited partnership have not been clearly established in many jurisdictions.
-If, by virtue of our ownership interest in our subsidiaries or otherwise, it were determined that we were conducting business in any jurisdiction without compliance with the applicable limited liability company or limited partnership statute, or that the right or exercise of the right by our limited partners as a group to remove or replace our general partner, to approve some amendments to our partnership agreement, or to take other action under our partnership agreement constituted "participation in the control" of our business for purposes of the statutes of any relevant jurisdiction, then our limited partners could be held personally liable for our obligations under the law of that jurisdiction to the same extent as our general partner under the circumstances.
-We will operate in a manner that our general partner considers reasonable and necessary or appropriate to preserve the limited liability of our limited partners.
+If, by virtue of the Partnership's ownership interest of its subsidiaries or otherwise, it were determined that the Partnership were conducting business in any jurisdiction without compliance with the applicable limited liability company or limited partnership statute, or that the right or exercise of the right by the Partnership's limited partners as a group to remove or replace the General Partner, to approve some amendments to the Crestwood Partnership Agreement, or to take other action under the Crestwood Partnership Agreement constituted "participation in the control" of the Partnership's business for purposes of the statutes of any relevant jurisdiction, then the Partnership's limited partners could be held personally liable for the Partnership's obligations under the law of that jurisdiction to the same extent as the General Partner under the circumstances.
+The Partnership will operate in a manner that the General Partner considers reasonable and necessary or appropriate to preserve the limited liability of the Partnership's limited partners.

-Issuance of Additional Interests
+Issuance of Additional Interests; Preemptive Rights

-Our partnership agreement authorizes us to issue an unlimited number of additional partnership interests for the consideration and on the terms and conditions determined by our general partner without the approval of the common unitholders.
-However, the affirmative vote of a super-majority of the preferred unitholders is required prior to the creation of any class of Senior Securities.
+The Crestwood Partnership Agreement authorizes the Partnership to issue an unlimited number of additional partnership interests for the consideration and on the terms and conditions determined by the General Partner without the approval of the common unitholders.
+However, the affirmative vote of at least 2/3 of the preferred unitholders is required prior to the creation of any class of securities that (a) rank senior to the preferred units with respect to distributions or (b) in the case of securities pari passu with the preferred units with respect to distributions, exceeds \$300 million in aggregate face value and is convertible into more than 48,125,000 common units.

-It is possible that we will fund acquisitions through the issuance of additional common units or other partnership interests.
-Holders of any additional common units we issue will be entitled to share equally with the then-existing common unitholders in our distributions of available cash.
-In addition, the issuance of additional common units or other partnership interests may dilute the value of the interests of the then-existing common unitholders in our net assets.
+It is possible that the Partnership will fund acquisitions through the issuance of additional common units or other partnership interests.
+Holders of any additional common units issued by the Partnership will be entitled to share equally with the then-existing common unitholders in the Partnership's distributions of available cash.
+In addition, the issuance of additional common units or other partnership interests may dilute the value of the interests of the then-existing common unitholders in the Partnership's net assets.

-In accordance with Delaware law and the provisions of our partnership agreement, we may also issue additional partnership interests that, as determined by our general partner, may have special voting rights to which the common units are not entitled.
-In addition, our partnership agreement does not prohibit our subsidiaries from issuing equity interests, which may effectively rank senior to the common units.
+In accordance with Delaware law and the provisions of the Crestwood Partnership Agreement, the Partnership may also issue additional partnership interests that, as determined by the General Partner, may have special voting rights to which the common units are not entitled.
+In addition, the Crestwood Partnership Agreement does not prohibit the Partnership's subsidiaries from issuing equity interests, which may effectively rank senior to the common units.

-The common unitholders will not have preemptive rights under our partnership agreement to acquire additional common units or other partnership interests.
-The preferred unitholders, however, do have preemptive rights with respect to any Parity Securities (as defined in the Partnership Agreement Amendment).
+The common unitholders will not have preemptive rights under the Crestwood Partnership Agreement to acquire additional common units or other partnership interests.
+The preferred unitholders, however, do have preemptive rights with respect to any parity securities.

-Amendment of the Partnership Agreement
+Amendment of the Crestwood Partnership Agreement